 Next, take a sheet of newspaper and place it in the centre of the bricks.
 Take three pieces of tinder and arrange them in a triangle in the centre of your newspaper.
 Place another three on top of this so that you roughly have a star shape.
 Continue with this arrangement until tall enough but still steady.

 Place two to three pieces of firelighter in the middle of your tinder nest and light it.
 Insert a reasonable amount of charcoal and you should have a fire going in no time.
 Add as much fuel as you need over time.
 The bricks will help to keep a lot of the heat in, making the fire even hotter so you can stay warm as well as cook your food.
+Do read our article on day hike checklist to be more prepared.

 Above is a video that shows how to make a smokeless fire.